Contact Us for a Free Consultation (213) 542-0979

 Usually, it's going to be the police reading this because the prosecutors don't typically get involved in the stage where there's a line-up.
 It's typically the police that are doing this, and this is a decision that needs to be made early in the case.

-For example, where they've caught somebody close in time to the crime, they bring the alleged victim or witnesses to the scene where that person is and they see if the person can identify the individual out in the field that was responsible for the crime.
+For example, where they've caught somebody close in time to the crime, they bring the alleged victim or witnesses to the scene where that person is, and they see if the person can identify the individual out in the field that was responsible for the crime.

-These procedures have to do with when they get their witness in the police station and they want to show them a photo line-up of six people and they put the defendant in one of the positions.
+These procedures involve when they get their witnesses to the police station, when they want to show them a photo line-up of six people, and when they put the defendant in one of the positions.
+They have to do a whole host of different things.

 Blind Viewing